‘500,000 Royal Caribbean guests’: How will Goldbelt’s West Douglas port affect the cruise line’s presence in Juneau?

 "Goldbelt’s position has always remained that it will be the sole owner of the project and Royal will be a customer," he wrote.
 "Nothing has changed."

-Meanwhile, RCI is reducing the number of ships arriving in downtown Juneau from four this year to three in 2026 and two in 2027, according to the company’s website.
-The company will still be sending four ships to Alaska, but two of them will bypass Juneau and stop at ports such as Icy Point in Hoonah (a private port similar to the one proposed by Goldbelt), Sitka and Skagway.
+Meanwhile, RCI is reducing the number of ships arriving in downtown Juneau from four this year to three in 2026, according to schedules published by Cruise Line Agencies of Alaska, The cruise line will still be sending four ships to Alaska during 2026 and 2027, but some will bypass Juneau and stop at ports such as Icy Point in Hoonah (a private port similar to the one proposed by Goldbelt), Sitka and Skagway.

 Other ships operated by Royal Caribbean’s parent company — whose subsidiaries include Celebrity Cruises and Silversea Cruises — are scheduled to continue docking in Juneau, according to schedules that extend until 2027.
 Juneau tourism officials have said they expect next year’s cruise passenger traffic to be about the same as the 1.6 million to 1.7 million visitors who arrived this year.